Stand with Undocumented Students: Allow In-State Tuition for Dreamers in Wisconsin

 Add your name to call on Wisconsin legislators to pass tuition equity legislation introduced by Representative JoCasta Zamarripa, in support of young undocumented Wisconsinites who want the opportunity to pursue a college degree.

-Selina Armenta needs your help with “Stand with Undocumented Students: Allow In-State Tuition for Dreamers in Wisconsin”.
-Join Selina and 33,684 supporters today.
+Rise Up UW-Madison needs your help with “Stand with Undocumented Students: Allow In-State Tuition for Dreamers in Wisconsin”.
+Join Rise Up and 38,992 supporters today.